hitesh05/CWC_2019/Readme_project.md

 In case you want to delete the pictures of a particular game, this functionality may be used.
 Error message shown if the Match ID entered is incorrect.

 **8. Cumulative batting average of a squad:**
-Displays the cumulative batting average of all the bats of a squad in our database.
+Displays the cumulative batting average of all the batsmen of a squad in our database.
 Error message shown if the Squad entered is incorrect.

 **9. Compare Cumulative Batting average of top x teams on the Points Table with Cumulative Batting average of bottom y teams on the Points Table:**
 This function return the ration between the cumulative average of top x (say 2) teams to bottom y (say 3) teams.
 The ranking is done according to the position on which the team finished in the points table.